Introduction

 This page outlines the University's approach to Strategic Travel Planning for its Estate.

-The Strategic Travel and Transport Plan 2026-2030 is the reviewed and updated version of previous University Travel Plans.
+The Strategic Travel and Transport Plan (STTP) 2026-2030 is the reviewed and updated version of previous University Travel Plans.
 The Strategic Travel and Transport Plan 2016-2025 can be found below.

 Strategic Travel and Transport Plan 2016 - 2025 (pdf)